 Ensō Education Institute acknowledges that learning doesn’t take place only in schools and education doesn’t take place only in classrooms.
-There are six domains in Kairos coordinated by the Enso Guardians with Base Camps and Outposts in each.
-The Base Camps represent a variety of places learning can take place in the Kairos universe – the Great Outdoors, Built Environments, Simulated Worlds, and Media Worlds.
+There are four domains in Kairos with Basecamps and Outposts in each.
+The Basecamps represent a variety of places where learning can take place – the Great Outdoors, Built Environments, Simulated Worlds, and Media Worlds.

-Base Camp GO (Great Outdoors) focuses on the natural environment to remind us that we are part of nature and that the protection, preservation, and enjoyment of the natural environment should be an integral part of learning.
+Basecamp Great Outdoors focuses on the natural environment to remind us that we are part of nature and that the protection, preservation, and enjoyment of the natural environment should be an integral part of learning.
 Good quality natural environments provide basic needs such as clean air and water, fertile land for food production, and energy and material inputs for production.
 Basecamp Great Outdoors’ first Outpost is in the upper Midwest, including Northern Wisconsin, Upper Michigan, and the Boundary Waters of Minnesota around Lake Michigan and Lake Superior.
-They will be hosting an outdoor adventure involving kayaking and camping during the second week of August/ We will be establishing other Outposts across the nation and around the world.
+Outpost North Words hosts an outdoor adventure involving kayaking and camping during the second week of August.
+Additional Outposts will be established across the nation and around the world.

 Basecamp Built Environment touches all aspects of our lives, encompassing the buildings we live in, the distribution systems that provide us with water and electricity, and the roads, bridges, and transportation systems we use to get from place to place.
 Basecamp Built Environment’s first Outpost was in Dubai, in the United Arab Emirates.
 There was an event in Dubai at the World Expo the last weekend in January 2022.
 Future Outposts include Uganda, Telosa, Osaka, and Los Angeles.

 Basecamp Simulated Worlds focuses on simulated spaces and places like museums, zoos, theme parks, and virtual simulations such as extended reality (XR) including AR, VR, and MR. The immersive experiences provided in Imaginary Worlds involve the student’s whole person, including the senses, personality, and emotions.
 Outpost Orlando hosts an event the first weekend in November at Disney World.
 Outpost VR hosts annual events in virtual reality.